MicrosoftDocs/memdocs/sccm/apps/deploy-use/packages-and-programs.md

 -   Scripts that do not install an application on a computer, such as a script to defragment the computer disk drive.

--   ‚ÄúOne-off‚Äù scripts that do not need to be continually monitored.
+-   ìOne-offî scripts that do not need to be continually monitored.

 -   Scripts that run on a recurring schedule and cannot use global evaluation.